MoserMichael/cppcombinator/README.md

 	Parse_result res = ExprEof::parse(chparser);
 ```

+Note that the parse call is instantiated with the top level rule of your grammar.
 the result object has res.success() - this should be true if the input text has been parsed successfully.
 It not then res.get_start_pos() returns the line and column of the error.
 If parsing succeed then res.get_ast() returns the Ast type that stands for the parsed output, res.get_start_pos() and res.get_end_pos() are the location of the beginning and and of the parsed structure.